microsoft/Tools-for-Health-Data-Anonymization/README.md

 This configuration file is provided in a best-effort manner.
 We **strongly** recommend that you review the HIPAA guidelines as well as the implementation of this project before using it for you anonymization requirements.

-The safe harbor configuration file can be accessed [here](src/Fhir.Anonymizer.Tool/configuration-sample.json).
+The safe harbor configuration sample for [R4](src/Fhir.Anonymizer.R4.Tool/configuration-sample.json) and [Stu3](src/Fhir.Anonymizer.Stu3.Tool/configuration-sample.json) are given in repo.
 # Concepts

 ## How the engine works